ibm-js/dcolor/README.md

 * Manual installation of by dropping dcolor as a sibling of the top level Dojo modules:
  * dojo
+ * dcl
  * dcolor

- To install the latest master, go to the root Dojo installation directory and clone dcolor from github
+ To install the latest master, go to the root installation directory and clone dcolor from github

  git clone git://github.com/ibm-dojo/dcolor.git